-The idea of individual budgets for learning was very new, and this was a way to test defining learning in more creative ways.
+The idea of individual budgets for learning was very new and this was a way to test defining learning in more creative ways.
 For example, one young man has spent three days at college and employs a personal assistant (PA) to support him to research setting up a microenterprise for the other days.

-Since April 2010 the funding in Sheffield has been administered by Sheffield College, which has appointed a member of staff to look specifically at new college and community-based learning opportunities for young disabled people.
+Since April 2010 the funding in Sheffield has been administered by Sheffield College who have appointed a member of staff to look specifically at new college and community based learning opportunities for young disabled people.
 Issues of accreditation and whether providers are recognised learning providers have still to be resolved.

-In Sheffield the genuine commitment among senior managers and operational staff in all agencies to improve support planning, advocacy and empowerment enabled some families to create innovative and exciting solutions, with a shift towards citizenship and involvement in the community and a move away from residential and institutional care.
+In Sheffield the genuine commitment amongst senior managers and operational staff in all agencies to improve support planning, advocacy and empowerment enabled some families to create innovative and exciting solutions with a shift towards citizenship and involvement in the community, and a move away from residential and institutional care.
+As one senior manager at Sheffield City Council said:

-'One family told us how [having an individual budget] has transformed their lives.
-They considered that if they could do it for their son, who has high support needs, anyone can...
-Once you've heard that story how can you do things the old way?' (senior manager, Sheffield City Council)
+One family told us how (having an individual budget) has transformed their lives.
+They considered that if they could do it for their son, who has high support needs, anyone can ...
+Once you've heard that story how can you do things the old way?

-The transition liaison nurse plays a vital role in ensuring that young people's transition from children's to adult health services is as smooth as possible.
+The transition liaison nurse, Carolyn Western plays a vital role in ensuring that young people's transition from children's to adult health services is as smooth as possible, she says:

 People work very hard to achieve the right pathways for the young people.
-If we get it right for people with the highest support needs, other people will also benefit.'
-(Carolyn Western, transition liaison nurse)
+If we get it right for people with the highest support needs, other people will also benefit.